 February 23, 2014 (JUBA) – South Sudan army said Sunday that it repulsed attack on Gadiang - about 80 km north of the Jonglei state capital Bor - on Sunday, while the rebels claimed that they had taken control of the area.

-- Rebel fighters greet one another in a rebel camp in Jonglei State February 1, 2014 (REUTERS/Goran Tomasevic)
+- Rebel fighters greet one another at a rebel camp in South Sudan’s Jonglei state on 1 February 2014 (Photo: Reuters/Goran Tomasevic)

 "Our force repulsed rebels near Gadiang this morning", army spokesman Philip Aguer told Sudan Tribune by phone Sunday without giving further details.